 NSW Government Radio Network

-The Australian state of New South Wales (NSW) has one of the world’s largest public safety radio networks, covering about 266,000 km2.
+The Australian state of New South Wales (NSW) has one of the world’s largest public safety radio networks.
 More than 40 emergency services agencies, including ambulance, police, and fire and rescue forces, as well as transport, energy and environment service providers, rely on the network, using around 44,000 terminals to stay in touch.

 Network Operations Control Centre